-LDT 540 (3 Units) Leadership in Virtual Learning: This course establishes a strong foundation for ethical leadership in virtual learning.
-It focuses on developing knowledge of regulatory bodies (i.e., Accreditation, Accessibility, GDPR, etc.) and developing communication skills for effective online program administrations in various settings.
+LDT 540 (3 Units) Leadership in Digital Learning: This course establishes foundations for ethical leadership in digital learning.
+It focuses on leadership skills, key functions and decisions for leaders, leading cross-functional remote teams, managing project delivery, developing knowledge of regulatory bodies (i.e., Accreditation, Accessibility, GDPR, etc.) and developing communication skills for effective online program administrations in various settings.
 Students will examine the needs of end users, map their learning journey, and create a business plan for an online program.